Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 <tr>
 <td>
+<br>
 The eventual solution was to split the banner art into three separate variables and print them individually to the console as needed.
-<br>
+<br><br>
 </td>
 </tr>